kevmcdonk/CustomTeamsScenes/README.md

-# MuppetScenes
+# Custom Teams Scenese
-A set of custom Microsoft Teams Custom Scenes for those muppet lovers out there
+A set of custom Microsoft Teams Custom Scenes for those muppet lovers out there and a few others.
+Please do submit a PR to share your own.

 These are exported with a variety of different participants.
 There is a [great post](https://myteamsday.com/2021/05/25/scenes/) from [Vesa Nopanen](https://twitter.com/vesanopanen) on how to create your own custom scenes if you want more details on how to use these with the [Teams Development Portal](https://dev.teams.microsoft.com/scenes).